How Affinidi Login Works

 3. OID4VP aligns with the meta-identity system and Privacy by Design principles.

-Affinidi Login Service
+Affinidi Login service

-Under the hood, Affinidi Login implements a Verifiable Presentation Adapter (VPA), exposed as the Affinidi Login Service, that connects to the Affinidi Vault to provide consumers with a seamless passwordless login experience.
+Under the hood, Affinidi Login implements a Verifiable Presentation Adapter (VPA) service, exposed as the Affinidi Login frontend and backend service, that connects to the Affinidi Vault to query the user’s data to verify their identity during the authentication flow.

 Session Initialisation